-Appdome and Nexmo join hands to make adding the Nexmo Verify API to mobile apps fast and easy.
+Appdome and Nexmo join hands to make adding Nexmo Verify to mobile apps fast and easy.
 Over the next few weeks, you will see several joint Go-To-Market activities.
 Nexmo will actively promote the integration to its customers and prospects.
 Similarly, Appdome will promote Nexmo Verify to its customers.

 Passwordless Authentication Makes Good Business Sense

 Forbes estimates that over half a billion (that’s billion with a B) username and passwords have been leaked and stolen.
 So, the chance that one or more of your passwords is in the wrong hands is much bigger than winning the lottery.
 But what does this mean?
 How can we quantify the cost of stolen passwords to organizations?
 According to Ponemon’s 2018 Cost of a Data Breach Study, the “average cost of a data breach is $3.86 million.”